tamberg/fhnw-phycom/00/README.md

 - 15 minute breaks, roughly once an hour.

 ### Location
-- Input — usually at the classroom, Room [TBA].
+- Input, usually at the classroom, Room 4.513
-- Making  — usually at the makerspace, Room [TBA].
+- Making, usually at the makerspace, Room 4.125

 ### Presence
 > Students are expected to be present for the entire two weeks.